randomuserid/Tylium/README.md

 ### Linux

-auditd.yaml - a set of auditd rules for generating interesting file, network and process events via the auditd susbsystem for Linux
+auditd.yaml - a set of auditd rules for generating file, network and process events via the auditd susbsystem for Linux

 SystemLogs.md - a matrix of Linux native operating system and web server logs